mockk/mockk/README.md

 This will internally call `checkUnnecessaryStub` on all mocks after each test, to make sure there are no unnecessary stubbings.

+#### Declarative enabling of dependency order

+You can enable topological dependency resolution of `@InjectMockKs` by also annotating your test class with `@MockKExtension.UseDependencyOrder`.

+This will internally process each test instance of the annotated class with `MockKAnnotations.init(useDependencyOrder==true)`.

 ### Spy